Home insurance to cover properties in probate

 Why not just use a general home insurance provider?

-Our specialist policies not only cover the property against the general perils (fire, lightning, earthquake and explosion & aircraft) but also the full range of cover you’d expect from your home insurance property.
+Our policies not only cover the property against the general perils (fire, lightning, earthquake and explosion & aircraft) but also the full range of cover you’d expect from your home insurance property.

 Useful Probate related links: